HMS Amfitrite (1804)

 HMS Amfitrite was a 38-gun fifth-rate frigate of the Royal Navy.
 She had previously served with the Spanish Navy before she was captured during the Napoleonic Wars and commissioned into the Royal Navy.
 The Admiralty renamed her HMS Blanche after she had spent just over a year as Amfitrite.
 She was the only ship in the Navy to bear this specific name, though a number of other ships used the conventional English spelling and were named HMS Amphitrite.
 Her most notable feat was her capture of Guerriere in 1806.
 Blanche was wrecked in 1807.

 Capture

-Amfitrite was sailing off the Spanish Atlantic coast in November 1804, when the 74-gun third rate HMS Donegal, then watching the port of Cadiz under the command of Captain Richard Strachan, spotted her.
+Amfitrite was sailing off the Spanish Atlantic coast in November 1804, when the 74-gun third rate HMS Donegal, then watching the port of Cádiz under the command of Captain Richard Strachan, spotted her.
 Donegal gave chase and after 46 hours, Amfitrite lost her mizzen-top-mast, which enabled Donegal to overhaul her.

 The engagement lasted only eight minutes, and resulted in a number of deaths, including that of the Spanish captain, who fell to a musket ball.
-The Amfitrite surrendered and after being searched, was found to be laden with stores and carrying dispatches from Cadiz to Tenerife and Havana.
+The Amfitrite surrendered and after being searched, was found to be laden with stores and carrying dispatches from Cádiz to Tenerife and Havana.

 She was taken over and later commissioned into the Navy as HMS Amfitrite.
 In early 1805, she was commanded by Robert Corbet.
 She was renamed HMS Blanche on 3 December 1805.